-The 17th century Jewish historian, Raphael Levi, admitted that long ago the rabbis used to read Isaiah 53 in synagogues, but after the chapter caused “arguments and great confusion” the rabbis decided that the simplest thing would be to just take that prophecy out of the Haftarah readings in synagogues.
-That’s why today when we read Isaiah 52, we stop in the middle of the chapter and the week after we jump straight to Isaiah 54.
+Long ago the rabbis used to read Isaiah 53 in synagogues, but after the chapter caused arguments and great confusion the rabbis decided that the simplest thing would be to just take that prophecy out of the Haftarah readings in synagogues.1 That’s why today when we read Isaiah 52, we stop in the middle of the chapter and the week after we jump straight to Isaiah 54.

 What happened to Isaiah 53, you might be wondering?
 That is exactly what this article is about.

-In the Bible, in the book of Isaiah, chapter 53 the prophet prophesies about the Messiah that he would be rejected by his people suffer and die in agony and that God would see his suffering and death as an atonement for the sins of humanity.
+In the Bible, in the book of Isaiah, chapter 53, the prophet prophesies about the Messiah—that he would be rejected by his people, that he would suffer and die in agony, and that God would see his suffering and death as an atonement for the sins of humanity.
 Isaiah lived and prophesied about 700 BCE.
-According to his prophecy in chapter 53 the leaders of Israel would recognize they had made a mistake at the end of days when they rejected the Messiah, so Isaiah put the prophecy in past tense and because he saw himself as part of the people of Israel he used third person plural (we).
+According to his prophecy in chapter 53 the leaders of Israel would recognize they had made a mistake at the end of days when they rejected the Messiah, so Isaiah put the prophecy in past tense and because he saw himself as part of the people of Israel he used first person plural (we).

-At the end of chapter 52 Isaiah writes an introduction to chapter 53:
+At the end of chapter 52 Isaiah writes an introduction to Isaiah 53:

 “Behold, my servant shall prosper…”